Insurance Groups Explained

 For self-built campervans, understanding the base vehicle’s insurance group can help you estimate your insurance costs more accurately.

-Examples of Popular Campervan Makes
+What Examples of Popular Campervan Makes Are Available?

 Here’s a look at the insurance groups which some popular campervan brands are generally placed into by insurance providers: